1. How affordable is Williams?

 Anyone looking for a job should fill out the Work-Study Questionnnaire and mail it to the Financial Aid Office.
 A questionnaire must be in your file before you will be considered for a position.
-If you are not placed in a work-study position before school starts, a list of open positions is available in the Financial Aid Office beginning the first Friday after school begins.
+If you are not placed in a work-study position before school starts, a list of open positions is available in the Financial Aid Office beginning after the first week of the semester.

 22. What are the steps for me to take to receive a loan?

 The first step to receive a loan is to complete the FAFSA and other required forms.
 Your awards letter will list your loan eligibility.
 If you accept your loan, you will be mailed instructions directing you to the proper websites to complete the online paperwork.
 First time loan borrowers are required to complete online Entrance Counseling and a Master Promissory Note (MPN).